Sure Dividend

 Dividend Kings In Focus: Hormel Foods Corporation

 The Dividend Kings are the best stocks in the market for returning cash to shareholders over time.
-To make the list, a company has to increase its per-share dividend for at least 50 consecutive years.
+To be included on the list, a company must have increased its per-share dividend for at least 50 consecutive years.

-Given this extremely high bar, only the businesses that can show stability through all kinds of economic conditions make the cut.
+Given this extremely high bar, only businesses that can demonstrate stability across various economic conditions make the cut.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus metrics that matter, such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-Hormel is a famously recession-resistant company and performed relatively well during the coronavirus pandemic.
-And year-to-date in 2022, Hormel’s total return compares favorably to the S&P 500 index.
+Hormel is a famously recession-resistant company that performed relatively well during the coronavirus pandemic.

-In this article, we’ll take a look at Hormel’s fundamentals to evaluate the attractiveness of the stock.
+In this article, we’ll examine Hormel’s fundamentals to assess the attractiveness of the stock.

 Business Overview

-Hormel’s reach is expansive, with distribution in more than 80 countries across the globe.
+Hormel’s reach is extensive, with distribution in over 80 countries worldwide.

 Hormel’s products are arranged in four categories: Refrigerated Foods, Center Store Foods, Jennie-O Turkey, and International.

-The Jennie-O brand sells turkey products, with equal parts of revenue going to grocery and food service.
+The Jennie-O brand sells turkey products, with revenue split equally between grocery and food service.

 Growth Prospects